AeEn123/Roblox-assets-extractor/CHECKLIST.md

 - [x] - Use versioning numbers better major.minor.patch
 - [ ] - Wait for translations

+### Changelog for 1.0.0
+Name: The actually major update
+# Images tab
+Major improvements are made to the images tab, allowing you to preview the images within the application The images will appear in a grid-like interface just like any file manager.
+# Translations
+Thanks to @MarcelDev for keeping translations up to date
+# Minor changes
+You can now right-click on assets to see the properties, because of this, a setting has been added to remove the toolbar

+You can now copy to other assets from one asset instead of swapping them

+Version numbers now follow major.minor.patch

+The option to refresh before extracting all assets can be enabled to make sure you get the latest assets extracted

 ## 1.1.0
 - [ ] - Make it into a table with specific details e.g size, type, time created
 - [ ] - Built-in media player to quickly previw sounds